-The biggest draw to lithium though, is the extremely long cycle life.
+The biggest draw to lithium is the extremely long cycle life.
 Battle Born’s batteries last an incredible 3000 to 5000 cycles, compared to Renogy’s 600 cycles.
-While the sticker price is about 4x as high as the Renogy (which is the reason it’s not our #1 pick), the Battle Born’s long cycle life actually means it’s about cost-effective in the long-run.
+While the sticker price is about 4x as high as the Renogy (which is the reason it’s not our #1 pick), Battle Born’s long cycle life actually means that it is cost-effective in the long-run.

 In the end, either battery will take care of your energy needs.
-If you can afford it, Li-ion is certainly the future of batteries, but it’s very expensive.
+If you can afford it, Li-ion is certainly the future of batteries.
 Until prices come down, the AGM Renogy battery will work great.Learn More & Buy Now at Amazon

-Here’s a few key tips to find the perfect rechargeable batteries for your needs, and how to keep them in tip-top shop so they’re ready to go when you need them.
+Here are a few key tips to help you find the perfect rechargeable batteries for your needs, and how to keep them in tip-top shape so they’re ready to go when you need them.

 You’ll see a few different battery types in our list of top picks above, including nickel-metal hydride (NiMH), Li-ion, and AGM lead-acid.
 All these technologies are rechargeable and each one’s unique characteristics lend themselves to different situations.

 Low-voltage rechargeable batteries, like AA, AAA, and D batteries, typically use NiMH inside.
 This technology is cheap to produce and can withstand hundreds, and sometimes even thousands, of charges and discharges.
-All top picks above in these sizes uses NiMH.
+All of our picks in these sizes are NiMH batteries.

 You might also hear about nickel-cadmium (NiCd) batteries in your searches.
-These batteries are able to handle higher amperage than NiMH and therefore can charge more quickly, but NiMH last longer.
+These batteries can handle higher amperage than NiMH and therefore can charge more quickly, but NiMH batteries last longer.
 These days, most manufacturers have moved on to NiMH for general use batteries.
-You won’t find any NiCd batteries in our list.
+You won’t find any NiCd batteries on our list.

-Technology changes as voltage increases, typically favoring lithium-ion technology, as it can generally hold more electricity (called energy density) than similarly-sized NiMH, lasts through more discharge-charge cycles, is more compact, and charges more quickly.
+Technology changes as voltage increases, typically favoring lithium-ion technology, as it can generally hold more electricity (called energy density) than similarly-sized NiMH.
+They last through more discharge-charge cycles, are more compact, and charge more quickly.
 The Bonai, our top pick for the best 9v battery, is powered by Li-ion.
-There’s also NiMH 9v batteries, like the Energizer also above, but they’re it’s only about a quarter the energy density of lithium.
+There are also NiMH 9v batteries, like the Energizer batteries we mentioned, but they only have about a quarter of the energy density of lithium.

-Large batteries for campers and RVs can also come in lithium-ion, which enjoy the same benefits of smaller lithium batteries – namely long cycle lives, great energy density, and fast charge times.
+Large batteries for campers and RVs can also come in lithium-ion, which enjoy the same benefits as smaller lithium batteries – namely long cycle lives, great energy density, and fast charge times.
 On top of that, larger lithium batteries are safe to use indoors, as they’re completely sealed.
-At bigger sizes though, they’re quite expensive.
+Unfortunately, they can be quite expensive.

-All rechargeable batteries must be recharged (duh), and you’ll need the appropriate charger no matter what size or type of battery you buy.
-Small batteries – from AAA up to D sizes – typically use a small charger that plugs directly into a wall outlet and allows you to charge multiple batteries at once.
-These are cheap and easy to use.
+As you know, you’ll need the appropriate charger no matter what size or type of battery you buy.
+Small batteries – from AAA to D sizes – typically use a small charger that plugs directly into a wall outlet and allows you to charge multiple batteries at once.
+These are inexpensive and easy to use.

 The better chargers allow you to charge batteries individually, while cheaper models require you to charge multiple batteries at the same time, so be sure to watch out for this while searching for chargers.